 Pupils are never short of an inspirational space in which to create: the DT department has the luxury of two fully-maintained and serviced workshops, two design studios, a computer design suite and a jewellery workshop – with Year 9 particularly enjoy using this smaller space to create their silver rings and bracelets.

-The Department prides itself on its ability to offer pupils both traditional and contemporary designing and manufacturing techniques, in a facility equipped with ample space for pupils to explore and develop their own ideas.”James Buxton, Head of Design & Technology
+The Department prides itself on its ability to offer pupils both traditional and contemporary designing and manufacturing techniques, in a facility equipped with ample space for pupils to explore and develop their own ideas.”James Buxton, Director of Design & Technology

 Computers in the department are equipped with 3D modelling software and are linked to CAM facilities, including a CNC router, 3D printers and Laser Cutter – enjoyed by Year 11 during their GCSE projects.